opendp/opendp/docs/source/api/user-guide/measurements/randomized-response.rst

 Privatization
 -------------

-We’ll start by privatizing a boolean response.
+We’ll start by sanitizing a boolean response.
 Boolean randomized response is fully characterized by a *measurement* containing the following six elements: